 The ear is a complicated piece of anatomy.
-Simply put, sound waves pass through the ear canal causing the eardrum to vibrate which in turn moves the small bones of the middle ear.
-The movement of the last small bone taps on the cochlea — the spiralled tube known as the inner ear — which is filled with liquid and microscopic cells including stereocilia that have hair-like endings.
+Simply put, sound waves pass through the ear canal, causing the eardrum to vibrate, moving the middle ear’s small bones.
+The movement of the last small bone taps on the cochlea — the spiralled tube known as the inner ear — which is filled with liquid and microscopic cells, including stereocilia that have hair-like endings.
 When sound reaches the cochlea, vibrations move the hairs creating a nerve signal understood by the brain as sound.
 When everything is working well, messages are received loud and clear.
-But with so many moving parts there are many ways and degrees to which we can do damage to our hearing.
+But with so many moving parts, there are many ways and degrees to which we can do damage to our hearing.
 This article explores tinnitus, one of the possible side effects of not properly protecting our hearing.
-According to the U.S Centers for Disease Control, approximately 15% of the general public, or 50 million Americans, experience some form of tinnitus in their lifetime.
+According to the U.S. Centers for Disease Control, approximately 15% of the general public, or 50 million Americans, experience some form of tinnitus in their lifetime.

 What is tinnitus?

 Tinnitus is the “perception” of sound.
 It can occur secondary to different situations and, depending on the type, can originate in different places within the auditory system.
 It often presents as a persistent ringing or buzzing in the ear, but those suffering from tinnitus can experience it quite differently.
 Some describe the sound in their ear as roaring, rushing, hissing, chirping, beeping, buzzing, whistling, or clicking.
 Tinnitus can be temporary (acute) or ongoing (chronic) health ailment.
 The sound may be high-pitch, low-pitch, or even multi-toned.
 It might be barely noticeable, but it could also be incredibly loud.
 Either way, it is a very unpleasant, disturbing feeling.